shekhargulati/52-technologies-in-2016/README.md

 24. **[Week 24: June 12, 2016](./24-jekyll-to-wordpress)** [Moving back to WordPress from Jekyll](./24-jekyll-to-wordpress/README.md).
 In this blog, I will share my experience of running a Jekyll blog and then migrating it back to WordPress.

+25. **[Week 25: June 19, 2016](./25-angular-dragula)** [Trello Clone with Angular Dragula](./25-angular-dragula/README.md).
+In this blog, I will cover how you can build Trello like drag and drop list interface with Angular Dragula.

 -----------
 You can follow me on twitter at [https://twitter.com/shekhargulati](https://twitter.com/shekhargulati) or email me at <shekhargulati84@gmail.com>.
 Also, you can read my blogs at [http://shekhargulati.com/](http://shekhargulati.com/)